Picnic 17: Operational history

 In a 2010 review Steve Henkel wrote, "this is one of the first fiberglass sailboats, sold beginning around 1959, and was claimed by the marketer to do "everything."
-Even though she’s only 17 feet long, she supposedly sleeps five (though we don't see where), Even though she weighs only 700 pounds all up (ie., with spars and sails), she supposedly can handle a 40-horse outboard, plane, and tow waterskiers.
+Even though she's only 17 feet long, she supposedly sleeps five (though we don't see where), Even though she weighs only 700 pounds all up (i.e., with spars and sails), she supposedly can handle a 40-horse outboard, plane, and tow waterskiers.
 The flared hull shape supposedly deflects spray so the cockpit stays bone dry.
 But she never caught on, though available new for thirteen years—perhaps because she didn't live up to her advertised capabilities.
 Best features: If you really want to waterski behind your sailboat, this is one of the few sailboats specifically designed to do that—though we'd rather opt for a ski boat to tow skiers, plus a separate sailboat to go sailing.
 Worst features: Her narrow waterline beam combined with big rig (compared to her comps, the Picnic has the highest SA/D) tends to make her a bit tippy in a breeze."